Jack Smith BMus (Hons) MMus ATCL

 iconic venues including the Royal Albert Hall, St.

 Champs-Elysees.
 Festival appearances have

 Festival, Ashover Festival and Festival de

-Whilst music plays a huge part in Jack's life, he also enjoys quiet, sensible things such as walking, photography, literature, cooking, and cycling.
+Whilst music plays a huge part in Jack's life, he also enjoys quieter and more sensible things such as walking, photography, literature, cooking, swimming and cycling.

 engagements - follow links for full details: